Derecho-Project/cascade/src/service/README.md

 ```

 # The File System API
 We also provided a file system API to Cascade.
 The API is implemented as a libfuse driver talking to the service through an `external client`.
-Once mounted, the file system present the data in the following structure:
+Once mounted, the file system presents the data in the following structure:
 ```
 <mount_point>/<subgroupType>/subgroup_index/shard_index/Key
 ```
-You can also check the ".cascade" file to check Cascade service properties like membership.
+You can also check the ".cascade" file to get Cascade service properties like membership.
 Currently, the fuse file system is ReadOnly.
 We are working on adding time/version index and write supports to it.

 To start the file system API, run `fuse_client` in n4:
 ```
 # mkdir fcc
 # ../../fuse_client -s -f fcc
 ```
-Then, the file system api will mount on fcc folder.
+Then, the file system api will mount on `fcc` folder.
 ```
 # ls fcc
 PCSS  PCSU  VCSS  VCSU